 - Collections can also be added by right-clicking on the scene and selecting "Insert"

 The Design Accelerators panel lists all prebuilt assets, collections, and scenes available for insertion in your experience.
 This panel can be accessed by clicking on the Design Accelerator Icon in the panel ribbon or by clicking Alt + D on your keyboard.

 - Use the horizontal slider to control the display size of Design Accelerator options as you browse the content of each bundle

-- Use the "Get More Accelerators" buttton to view a list of additional, downloadable Design Accelerator bundles.
+- Use the "Get More Accelerators" button to view a list of additional, downloadable Design Accelerator bundles.

-- Use the gear-shaped Options button to expand/collapse the displays of al downloaded bundles and to open the folder on your PC containing all downloaded bundles
+- Use the gear-shaped Options button to expand/collapse the display of all downloaded bundles and to open the folder on your PC containing all downloaded bundles

 This panel can be accessed by clicking on the Interface Assets Icon in the panel ribbon or by clicking Alt + I on your keyboard.